 The investigator must include a written description in the animal protocol of the proposed procedures, and ensure that their laboratory staff follows the approved procedures.

-Role of the Veterinary Staff and Laboratory Animal Resources:
+Role of the Veterinary Staff and Biomedical Research Model Services:

 If any animal develops unexpected clinical complications, including death, the veterinary staff must be notified in a timely way.
 Diagnosis and treatment of unanticipated complications are the responsibility of the attending veterinarian in consultation with the investigator.
 Animals that die unexpectedly during or after surgery or are euthanized because of post-surgical complications should be submitted for necropsy.
 Postmortem examinations may be performed at the discretion of the veterinary staff at no charge to the investigator.